ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/quadratic-roots.md

 answer it produces.
-After repairing your program, as explained in the next step of this assignment, it will also be possible for you to run the provided Python program by typing `poetry run rootfinder --a 1 --b 2 --c 1` in your terminal window and observing that the programs produces the following output:
+After repairing your program, as explained in the next step of this assignment, it will also be possible for you to run the provided Python program by typing `poetry run rootfinder --a 1 --b 2 --c 1` in your terminal window and observe that the programs produces the following output:

 ```shell
 ⭐ Calculating the roots of a quadratic equation with: